joelhawksley/identity/components/slides.md

 end
 ```

-^ Looking at the implementation of the closed predicate method, it's just checking whether the state is "closed".
+^ Looking at the implementation of the closed predicate method,

+^ S it's just checking whether the state is "closed".

-^ What might our component look like if we passed in the State value instead of the whole issue object?
+^ What might our component look like if we passed in the state value instead of the whole issue object?

 ---